garrandall/popular-music-data/tracks/help-yourself-the-undisputed-truth.md

 And you've got what it takes
 To get what I've got

-Aahhh, help yourself to my love and affection (Hey, I'm coming, girl) (Help yourself) All you've got to is follow me in my direction (Nothin' can keep you) You see I've got good love that you need (Yes, indeed) Get yourself a heaping help and help yourself
+Ah, help yourself to my love and affection (Hey, I'm coming, girl) (Help yourself) All you've got to is follow me in my direction (Nothin' can keep you) You see I've got good love that you need (Yes, indeed) Get yourself a heaping help and help yourself